 Worry not!
 We have you covered.
 You can now maintain a positive cash flow managing your Input Tax Credits.

 How GST claim for Input Tax Credit works:

 What is Input tax credit (ITC)?
 It is the balance of taxes paid on inputs, from taxes to be paid on output.
-This video will explain it better.

 Let us explore ITC claims with an example.